 The most important points were [points].

 That can mean that you can be a little more informal and use a more casual tone than usual.

 So there you have it!
-A detailed look into how to write a thesis statement, structured as a thesis statement, and how to write a conclusion.
+A detailed look into how to write a thesis statement structure as a thesis statement and how to write a conclusion.
 I hope this helps you understand how to write a paper of substance and sends you into your final exams confident that you can write the article you need to ace your tests.
 Comment below if you have any questions!